Hydraulic Equipment Safety Tips and How to Fix a Hydraulic Leak

 The Dangers of Hydraulic Fluid Leaks

-Hydraulic fluid is often hot enough to cause permanent physical injury.
-While it is often tempting to take your hand and run it down hydraulic hoses and other areas to find the source of a leak, never do this.
+Hydraulic oil is often hot enough to cause permanent physical injury.
+So while it is often tempting to take your hand and run it down hydraulic hoses and other areas to find the source of a leak, never do this.

-Other concerns with fluid leaks are the effects they have on hydraulic systems.
-If the cause of the leak is from contamination, your hydraulic pump, motor, or other parts will gradually deteriorate.
+Other concerns are the long-term effects.
+For example, if the cause of the leak is from contamination, your hydraulic pump, motor, or other parts will gradually deteriorate.

 3 Steps to Repairing Hydraulic Fluid Leaks